CongLeSolutionX/CollectionViewProgrammatically/README.md

 - setup the window with navigationController with a root view controller

 ## Using UICollectionViewFlowLayout to build collectionView:
-- create a avaiable UICollectionViewFlowLayout anf configure it.
+- create a avaiable UICollectionViewFlowLayout and configure it.
 - create a variable UICollectionView using defined flowlayout ealier, assign delegates to self, and register a reusable UICollectionViewCell with unique identifier
 - create a class type UICollectionViewCell with a unique static identifier string.
 Then, calls designated initializer
 - create extensions and conform to UICollectionView delegates (UICollectionViewDelegate, UICollectionViewDataSource, UICollectionViewDelegateFlowLayout)